 Born in Paris, France, Pierre Charles L’Enfant studied at the Royal Academy of Painting and Sculpture.
 In 1777 he sailed to America to fight in the Revolutionary War as a military engineer in the Continental Army.
 As Captain of Engineers, he served under George Washington.
 In 1783 he was promoted to Major.

 After the war, L’Enfant started an architectural and engineering firm in New York City.
 His most important project was the redesign of New York City’s Federal Hall.
-In 1791 President George Washington commissioned L’Enfant to design the new capitol city of the United States, Washington, DC.
+In 1791 President Washington commissioned L’Enfant to design the new capital city of the U.S., Washington, D.C.
 Geographer Andrew Ellicott and his associate Benjamin Banneker were appointed to work with L’Enfant on the creation of the plan.